TRW Inc.: Aerospace

-TRW Inc. was active in the development of missile systems and spacecraft, notably, the early development of the U.S. ICBM program under the leadership of the Teapot Committee led by John von Neumann.
-TRW pioneered systems engineering, creating the ubiquitous N^{2} chart and the modern functional flow block diagram.
+TRW Inc. was active in the development of American missile systems and spacecraft, most notably, the early development of the ICBM program under the leadership of the Teapot Committee led by John von Neumann.
+TRW also pioneered systems engineering, creating the ubiquitous N^{2} chart and the modern functional flow block diagram.
 It served as the primary source of systems engineering for the United States Air Force ballistic missile programs.

 Space exploration

-Space Technology Laboratories (STL), then a division of Ramo-Wooldridge Corp., designed and produced the identical payloads for Pioneer 0, Pioneer 1 and Pioneer 2.
+Space Technology Laboratories (STL), then a division of Ramo-Wooldridge Corp, designed and produced identical payloads for Pioneer 0, Pioneer 1 and Pioneer 2.
 These were intended to orbit and photograph the Moon, but launch vehicle problems prevented this.
 NASA launched Pioneer 1 as its first spacecraft on 11 October 1958.
 It set a distance record from Earth, and provided data on the extent of Earth's radiation belts.

 Pioneer 10 and 11 were nearly identical spacecraft, designed and fabricated by TRW Systems Group.
 They were optimized for ruggedness since they were the first man-made objects to pass through the asteroid belt and Jupiter's radiation belt.
 Simplicity, redundancy, and use of proven components were essential.
 As NASA's first all-atomic powered spacecraft, these used plutonium-238 units developed by Teledyne Isotopes.
 Pioneer 10 carried eleven instruments and Pioneer 11 carried twelve for investigating Jupiter and Saturn, respectively.
 Data was transmitted back to Earth at 8 watts, 128 bytes/s at Jupiter, and 1 byte/s from further out.
 Pioneer 10 was the first man-made object to pass the planetary orbits and its last telemetry was received in 2002, thirty years after launch.

 TRW Systems Group designed and built the instrument package which performed the Martian biological experiments, searching for life aboard the two Viking Landers launched in 1975.
 The 15.5 kg system performed four experiments on Martian soil using a gas chromatograph-mass spectrometer (GC-MS) and a combined biological instrument.